 Buying your very first home may come as a breeze if you are someone who happens to have very good credit.
 You may not get turned down just because your credit score doesn’t categorize as “good” credit, but you will definitely not get the best interest rate out there.
 Good credit scores will definitely come in handy when you get ready to buy your first home.
 They definitely will look for good credit, but may give you an exception but will make your interest rate a lot higher.
-So what credit score is needed to buy a house?
+So you may be asking, what credit score do I need to buy a house?
 Ideally, a first-time home buyer should work to get their credit score to 700 or more for the optimal interest rate.

 Credit Score for First Time Home Buyers